Art of flower arrangement

 But they were expensive, so many children could not buy them.

-Many shops for rental books were opened.
+In the 1950s, many shops for rental books were opened.

-His Great Works are Mighty Atom (Astro Boy, 1952-1968), Hi no Tori (Phoenix, 1956, 1967, 1986), Black Jack (1973-1983), etc.
+His great works are Mighty Atom (Astro Boy, 1952-1968), Hi no Tori (Phoenix, 1956, 1967, 1986), Black Jack (1973-1983), etc.

 And many capable manga artists longing for Tezuka came from all over the country.